enesdemirag/programming-exercises/exercises/image-kernels.md

     </tr>
 </table>

+If you want to learn more about image kernels, you can check *[wikipedia](https://bit.ly/2yfaapD)* page and _[this documentation](https://docs.gimp.org/en/gimp-filter-convolution-matrix.html)_ from gimp, also I certainly suggest you to look at _[this website](http://setosa.io/ev/image-kernels/)_ for visually explanation of image kernels.

+### Practical - Image Kernels

 Write a function that can apply the entered kernel to an image.
 You can use image *[here](materials/image-processing)*.

 Example: